 - Increased risk can create the potential for greater returns.

 Modera works with each client to create a portfolio tailored to their financial situation that achieves the highest rate of return with the least amount of risk.
-It also focuses on minimizing taxes and keeping overall costs down.
+The firm also focuses on minimizing taxes and keeping overall costs down.

 Fees Modera Wealth Management charges for its services